mo2men-5aled/Github/1- Git & Github/README.md

 git reset <commit hash>       // reset the HEAD pointer to the commit hash
 ```

+useing the option --hard will reset the HEAD pointer and the staging area to the commit you specified it will also delete the changes you have made

 - **git commit--amend :** used for undoing a commit and adding the changes to the previous commit

 ```